PedroMTQ/UniFuncNet/Workflows/GSMM_Expansion/readme.md

 ## Executing workflow

-To execute this workflow simply do `python GSMM_Expansion.py -i input_folder -o output_folder -db kegg,rhea,biocyc,hmdb`
+To execute this workflow simply do `drax gsmm_expansion -i input_folder -o output_folder -db kegg,rhea,biocyc,hmdb`

 The `input_folder` variable should be a folder with one or more protein sequences fastas.
 The `output_folder` will be the directory where this workflow outputs its analysis.
 This folder contains the following folders and files: